wdanilo/luna-rfcs/text/0000-new-syntax.md

    syntax forms or namespaces for type and value level expressions.
-It leads to having special syntactic forms to promote values between the namespaces, like prefixing value level data with apostrophe to bring it to type level and prevent name clash (see -XDataKinds in Haskell).
+It leads to having special syntactic forms to promote values between the namespaces, like prefixing value level data with apostrophe to bring it to type level and prevent name clash (see -XDataKinds in python).

 5. **Small number of rules is better than large.**
    Any special case or syntactic rule has to be remembered by the user and